AlexBandurin/sentiment_analysis/README.md

 This initiative is in its early stage, with a focus on data collection and establishing a robust framework for data processing and analysis.
 The ultimate goal is to craft a tool capable of not just tracking market sentiment but also predicting potential value changes in digital assets based on a range of external factors.

-After cleaning the output and filtering it to leave only usable data, a correlation analysis is conducted of sentiment scores and historical stock price over time.\
+After cleaning the output and filtering it to leave only usable data, a correlation analysis is conducted of sentiment scores and historical stock price over time.

+The goal is to provide regular buy/sell recommendations based on the analysis of market sentiment and emerging trends.

 -->

 #### News headlines (from Yahoo Finance)